 We explain the distinction between Health Savings Accounts, Flexible Spending Accounts, and Lifetime Health Savings Accounts.
 Sometimes abbreviated as HSA, FSA, and L-HSA.
 Congress should make it easier to switch between them.
 All three are superior to "pay as you go", health insurance now in common use, only slightly modified by Obamacare.
 It's like term life insurance compared to whole-life. (www.philadelphia-reflections.com/topic/262.htm)

 --- Teddy Roosevelt started it, but politicians have shorter memories than historians.
 For practical purposes, Obamacare 2012 is an extension of the Clinton health proposal of 1991, with HMOs deleted, and computers added.
 It is useful to conjecture Bill Clinton's strategy, which would explain much of the present muddle.
-If Hillary runs, we could even see it tried for a third time.
+If Hillary runs, we could even see it tried for the third time.

 2589 Clintoncare and Obamacare: Historical Foreword

 1729 Picking Out the Raisins From the Pudding

 2622 Children, Playing With Matches